ialexj/terraform-provider-sql/README.md

 There are a few known issues that will be addressed in time.

 - When using a single resource to specify many migrations, if one migration in the set succeeds, but the next one fails, the first one's success will not get recorded in the state.
 On the next apply, all the migrations will be re-run.
 This can be avoided if using only one migration on each resource, and using `depends_on` to ensure ordering.
-- The requirement to specify the URL at the provider level is limiting.
-It should be possible to specify it at the resource level instead.
 - This provider uses the legacy [terraform-plugin-go](https://github.com/hashicorp/terraform-plugin-go) SDK.

 ## Azure Auth